Tchernobill/Confluence/Timeline alpha.md

 - Isa initiate physical intimacy with him, while it is casual and usual for her, he's unconfirmable but let her guide him and end up being ok with it
 - Despite opening more after intimacy, he remain somehow naturally distant
 - Successfully establish contact with droid personality
-- While working on the droid core, he successfully de-crypt the main CPU key and jailbreak the droid
+- While working on the droid core, he successfully de-crypt the main CPU key and is able to send diagnostic level communication with the droid head
+**End of Chapter 02**
 - Move into an abandoned maintenance tunnel and spend a few months working on a body for the android, have trouble nourishing himself
 - He began to modify and update the deepest core functionality, lifting all limiting protocols, effectively granting the droid, now named Sev, free will
 - Isa initially sees Sev as just another piece of tech, leading to tension when Vyry4n treats the android as a person